Extract Filtered Data in Excel to Another Sheet (4 Methods)

 The Query Wizard – Choose Columns dialog box will appear.

-Click on the name, Data that you have created previously.
+Click on the name and data that you have created previously.
 This will show all the column names of your dataset.

 Query Wizard: Dynamically Extract Filtered Data to Another Sheet in Excel Using Power Query

-Double click each of the column names under the Data in the Available tables and columns section.
+Double click on the column names under the Data in the Available tables and columns section.
 Those column names will appear in the Columns in your query box.
-After that hit the Next button to proceed further.
+After that hit the Next button to proceed.

 ❼ Select a column name from the Column to filter box.
 Then choose equals from the Only include rows where drop-down.
-Then from the next drop-down choose an entity.
-I’m choosing Pasta here.
+Then from the next drop-down choose an entity to use for comparison, such as Pasta for Category.

 ❽ In the next dialog box called Query Wizard – Sort Order, select a column name from the Sort by drop-down.
 Then choose either Ascending or Descending.
 After that, you can click on the Next button.